 November 24 — At least one officer shot and injured a man while responding to a disturbance in Estes Park.
 A Larimer County Sheriff's deputy and a police officer learned a woman was trapped inside a house where a man was shooting a gun, according to the Larimer County Sheriff's office.
 When officers arrived at about 2:45 a.m. and approached the man, shots were fired, officials said.
 The suspect, later identified as 54-year-old Edward Daniel Seguin, was injured and flown to the hospital for treatment.
 No deputies were injured.
 Seguin was released from the hospital following treatment is now in police custody.
 Police said he was booked into the Larimer County Jail.
 Seguin is being investigated on several charges including possession of a weapon by a previous offender and domestic violence.

 November 23 — Police officers responding to a domestic disturbance in Pueblo shot and killed a man.
 Officers could hear the confrontation when they arrived at the residence just after 10:30 p.m.
 Saturday, according to Pueblo Sgt.
 Franklyn Ortega.
 He said officers forced their way into the residence and shot and killed the man.
 The Pueblo County coroner identified the man Sunday as 24-year-old Estevon Cruz of Pueblo.
-Four officers were placed on paid administrative leave while the case is investigated.
+Four officers were placed on paid administrative leave while the case was investigated.
+The officers were cleared of any wrongdoing in April 2020.
+District Attorney Jeff Chostner determined the officers were justified in their actions by the self-defense and defense of others provisions under Colorado law.
+Chostner said Cruz pointed a gun at officers inside the home, and officers responded with gunfire.
+Investigators later determined Cruz had a nonlethal BB gun, but officers were unable to know that, Chostner said.

 November 14 — One suspect is dead and another suspect and a police officer are injured after a shooting in Greeley.
 Police responded to a call for shots fired from one vehicle at another, according to Weld county officials.
 When police found the vehicle, two suspects — one man and one woman — got out of the vehicle and shot at officers, officials said.
 The driver was later identified as 40-year-old Russel Cooley.
 The passenger was his girlfriend Maria Lerma.
 Lerma was shot in the leg by police and Cooley fled into a residence where he was later found dead with a self-inflicted gunshot wound to the head, according to police.
 A toxicology report found a significant amount of methamphetamine in his system.
 Crime scene investigators found 55 shots fired from Cooley's firearm.
 The injured Greeley officer underwent surgery and a bullet was removed from his right arm.
 He is expected to fully recover.
 Investigators found 19 bullet holes in his patrol vehicle.
 Lerma also underwent surgery but her condition is unknown because she stopped cooperating with investigators, authorities said.
 The Weld County District Attorney said in a decision letter published Jan.
 7 that officers were justified in using deadly force against the couple.
 The DA also decided not to release the names of the officers in this case.